CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx judge, forgive - the g is above the line, need to analyze previous letters to see if they make it clear.

 Each letter that can be replaced by a mode is listed under Joining Consonants.
-Their use for shortening words beyond simple letter replacement is under Word Parts.
+Their use for shortening words beyond simple letter replacement is under Abbreviating Principles.

 Note that modes are relative to the preceding character.
-See "thoughtfulness" in Word Parts.
+See "thoughtfulness" in Abbreviating Principles.

 * First Position, Raised: B, P, TH, V (Supplement calls this Supra-Linear Writing)
   * B is only raised for the syllable B at the start of words.